zayyehtut/university-course-management/README.md

 Please read [Detail API Documentation](Detail_APIs_Documentation.md) for details API requests and responese.

+## Testing with Postman

+To test the APIs using Postman, you can import the provided Postman collection and environment files:

+1. Navigate to the `postman` folder in the repository.
+2. Import the following files into Postman:
+   - `University Course Management Environment.postman_environment.json`
+   - `University-Management-Api-Collection.json`

+These files contain pre-configured requests for all the APIs in the system, along with the necessary environment variables.
+After importing, you can easily send requests to test the functionality of each service.

 ## License

 This project is licensed under the MIT License - see the LICENSE.md file for details.